maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 As you can see, with the prompt template, we can leverage a wide range of different prompting techniques.
 This allows us to properly define a role ('You are an experienced software developer...') and concrete rules that should be obeyed by the agent.
 There is also a special header that uses a syntax called 'front matter', where you can specify a set of metadata that characterises this prompt.
 You can limit the prompt to a specific Copilot mode (here, we only use the "agent" mode), limit the set of tools the agent can use to execute this prompt and specify the language model to be used with this prompt.
 If unspecified, the agent will always use the model selected by the user.

 Using this newly discovered capability, I quickly developed another prompt template, [plan-update][plan-update.prompt], which I use to supplement an existing plan with additional information.
-I also use this prompt template when I want to answer the questions that the AI agent asked in the original plan.
 Let's take a look:

 ```markdown
 ---